cjdoris/ExactpAdics/docs/miscellany.md

 > {:.ret}
 {:.intrinsic}

-The value of b, assuming it is sharp.
+The value of `b`, assuming it is sharp.

 > **Print** (b :: *ExactpAdics_BndLow*, lvl :: *MonStgElt*)